 Proximity Determination: Is My Site Within a Wellhead Protection Area?

 Wellhead Protection Areas are unavailable on-line as this information is confidential.
 However, IDEM provides an online Source Water Proximity Determination Tool that can be used for site specific inquiries regarding whether a site is located within or outside of an IDEM approved Wellhead Protection Area and/or Source Water Assessment Area.
 If the online tool does not suit your needs, then you may submit a Wellhead Protection Proximity Determination Request Form (available on the IDEM Agency Forms page) to the Groundwater Section.

 If you need the contact information for the Wellhead Protection Area or the Source Water Assessment Area, please contact the Office of Water Quality’s Groundwater Section.

 IDEM maintains a listing of the due dates for all Community Public Water Supply Systems with Wellhead Protection Plans.
 This listing is sorted by County and includes the Community’s PWSID, population, next plan or update due date, and the submission date if a plan has been submitted and is currently under review by IDEM.
 This list is available to anyone and can be accessed to determine the status of a community’s plan.

-Additionally, IDEM maintains the database Drinking Water Watch that provides information about public water systems in Indiana, such as system type, population, address, contact person(s), and analytical results from water monitoring and reporting in accordance with the Safe Drinking Water Act.
+Additionally, IDEM maintains the database Drinking Water Viewer that provides information about public water systems in Indiana, such as system type, population, address, contact person(s), and analytical results from water monitoring and reporting in accordance with the Safe Drinking Water Act.

-If you have any additional questions please contact the Groundwater Section.
+If you have any additional questions, please contact the Groundwater Section.